rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Enables or disables the symbology for Signature barcodes.
+Enables or disables the symbology for Signature barcodes.
 If your application does not expect to scan this symbology you should disable it to improve scanning performance.
-Signature barcodes return their data in Data URI format, it is recommended you adjust the dataBufferSize and barcodeDataFormat properties when scanning Signature barcodes.</p>
+Signature barcodes return their data in Data URI format, it is recommended you adjust the dataBufferSize and barcodeDataFormat properties when scanning Signature barcodes.
 ####Access